Connecticut Teacher Income

 Interested in coaching the chess club or earning an advanced degree?
 You can increase your teaching salary more quickly by leading extracurricular activities, earning a master's degree, or pursuing advanced certifications.

-How much do similar professions make?
+How much do similar professions make in Connecticut?

 Compare average salaries and work days across the state (2):

-Day of work each year
+Day of work annually